DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

-was used up, there would be slow-speed residual access to the internet, but no additional charges would accrue.[^75] By shaping the services, we avoided a situation where one or more computers might monopolize the internet quota by spreading the overall usage over the full billing month period, preventing the quota being used up prematurely.
+was used up, there would be slow-speed residual access to the internet, but no additional charges would accrue.[^75] By shaping the services, we avoided a situation where one or more computers might monopolize the internet quota, by spreading the overall usage over the full billing month period, preventing the quota being used up prematurely.
 However, the low download capacity and speeds undoubtedly influenced the use of the computers.

-We began the installation process at Kwale Kwale, because it was closest to Alice Springs (where CAT, the partner most involved in this stage, was located), and therefore easier to roadtest the process and any issues that might arise.
+We began the installation process at Kwale Kwale, because it was closest to Alice Springs (where CAT, the partner most involved in this stage, was located), which made it easier to roadtest the process and any issues that might arise.
 We chose the large shed near the community’s central core of three houses for the satellite dish and service, because it had mains power, allowed direct connection to two of the four new